 I believe that if you become comfortable you are no longer growing.

 Then the night ends.
 The wedding couple, the guests, and the venue staff leave.
 I pack up my equipment and go home.
-It is over.
-While the smiling faces and tired feet tell me I made a positive impact on their lives and helped make the night special, memorable and unique – that is the end of my contribution for all of them.
-It is a relatively fleeting moment of our lives that drifts into the past.
+It is over!
+While the smiling faces and tired feet tell me I made a positive impact on their lives and helped make the night special, memorable, and unique – that is the end of my contribution for all of them.
+It is a relatively fleeting moment in our lives that drifts into the past.

 I want to do more.